Veteran Ownership

 Managing military equipment, inventory, and supply chains prepared you for franchise operations in ways most business school graduates can't match.
 You understand preventive maintenance, inventory turnover, and the cost of downtime.

-Big O Tires waives the franchise fee entirely for qualified veterans, recognizing that your operational background makes you an ideal franchisee.
+Many automotive franchisors waive franchise fees entirely for qualified veterans, recognizing that your operational background makes you an ideal franchisee.

 The Transition: Adapting Command for a Civilian Workforce